google/go-cloud/README.md

 to experiment with Go Cloud and make contributions to help evolve it to meet your needs!

-The GitHub repository at [google/go-cloud][go-cloud] currently contains [Google Cloud Platform][gcp] and [Amazon Web Services][aws] implementations as examples to prove everything is working.
-Unfortunately, we cannot support every cloud provider directly from the project.
+The GitHub repository at [google/go-cloud][go-cloud] contains some provider implementations for each portable API.
+We intend to include [Google Cloud Platform][gcp], [Amazon Web Services][aws], and [Azure][https://azure.microsoft.com/] implementations, as well as prominent open source providers and at least one implementation suitable for use in local testing.
+Unfortunately, we cannot support every cloud provider directly from the project; however, we encourage contributions in separate repositories.

-If you create a repository that implements the Go Cloud interfaces for other cloud providers, let us know!
+If you create a repository that implements the Go Cloud interfaces for other providers, let us know!
 We would be happy to link to it here and give you a heads-up before making any breaking changes.

 See [the contributing guide](./CONTRIBUTING.md) for more details.